MohannadJanahi/Dubai-Accidents-Dashboard/README.md

 Source: [Dubai Pulse — Traffic Incidents](https://www.dubaipulse.gov.ae/data/dp-traffic/dp_traffic_incidents-open)

 By default, the dashboard uses a bundled local CSV snapshot (`Datasets/Accidents.csv`) for offline and reproducible use.
 Pass `--online` to fetch the latest data from Dubai Pulse instead.
 Each record includes incident time, location coordinates, and a severity classification (the raw severity field is bilingual — Arabic/English — and is normalized during preprocessing).

-## Results / Insights

-*(Add 2-3 sentences here on what you actually noticed using the dashboard — e.g. which time periods or areas show the most incidents, or how the high vs. low severity split looks across the city.
-This is the part that turns it from "a dashboard" into "an analysis," so it's worth filling in before this is finished.)*

 ## How to Run